ozdemirht/ejava/projects/LCode/src/main/java/dsa/prob_2.md

 - while both stacks are not empty
   - pop from both stack as the digit, summing from right to left
   - keep track of 'carry'
-- if one of them are not empty, then
+- If one of them are not empty, then continue to calc with using carry
+- If both of them are empty, then add 'carry'

 Analysis
 - Space complexity: O(max(A.size(),B.size()))